Cyclanthera pedata: Chemistry

 The fruits contain flavonoid glycosides of which four show an antioxidant effect.

 Caigua fruits generally exhibit high antioxidant activity but a low total phenolic content, which indicates that non-phenolic water-soluble compounds might be involved.
 Flavonoids are present in this cyclanthera species, which have antioxidant properties as well and were shown that with a high intake are correlated to a decrease in heart disease.

 Dried samples of caigua showed α-amylase inhibition and relevant ACE inhibitory activities.
+The anticholesterolemic activity of caigua was confirmed, promoting cholesterol metabolism and bile acids synthesis in a hepatic cell model, with the extract showing novel choleretic activity.

 A negative aspect of caigua is, that the seeds contain a group of trypsin inhibitors, which negatively affect protein absorption.

 Other chemicals in the Caigua include triterpenoid saponins and the seeds have been reported with six cucurbitacin glycosides. as well as 28-30 amino acids.

+Medicinal Applications

+Caigua (Cyclanthera pedata) has been traditionally used in South American folk medicine for its alleged anti-inflammatory, hypoglycemic, and hypocholesterolemic effects, particularly in the management of blood pressure and cholesterol levels.
+It is believed to be effective against atherosclerosis, circulation problems, and is used as an analgesic.
+Infusions made from Caigua are commonly consumed to help control hypertension and improve cholesterol levels.

+In post-menopausal women, daily oral doses of dehydrated Caigua fruit have been shown to significantly reduce serum cholesterol.

 Archaeology

 The Moche culture often depicted this species in their ceramics.
 Remains of this species have also been found buried in archaeological sites on the Peruvian coast.